janiejestemja/coriolis_flights/README.md

 ## Interim Results
 ###### *"Despite our analysis our results remain questionable and insignificant." - data-scepticist.*

+First experimental evaluations were calculated without proper data-cleaning!!!
+### about the coriolis-drift
+- 3,758,590,035.77 : total traveled distance by non cancelled flights as calculated per [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) [km]
+- 1,082,699,784.38 : total drift distance [km]
+- 0.2881 : average-drift-factor
+- 28.81 : %-value of average-coriolis-drift in dataframe

+### about performance of python and c++
+The implementation of c++ done in this project suggests based on timestamps in ```coriolis_analysis_03.ipynb && coriolis_analysis_03b.ipynb``` a decrease of ca. 50% in calculation-time in comparison of implementing a similar function in python - on my private machiene.

+####Time to execute calculations:
+- c++:     62s
+- python: 125s

 *Section yet to be written...*